onflow/docs/docs/networks/node-ops/node-operation/protocol-state-bootstrap.md

 3. Start your node.

 #### Example 2
-Use Dynamic Startup to bootstrap your node immediately, using the most recent `Root Snapshot`:
+Use Dynamic Startup to bootstrap your node immediately, using the most recent Root Snapshot:
-1. Ensure your database is not already bootstrapped, and no `Root Snapshot` file is present in the `$BOOTSTRAPDIR` folder.
+1. Ensure your database is not already bootstrapped, and no Root Snapshot file is present in the `$BOOTSTRAPDIR` folder.
 2. Add necessary flags to node startup command.
 For example, using the Flow Foundation Access Node:
 ```sh